Wi-Fi 6 Version 2

 • The spectrum is divided into more channels to allow for more communication paths (80 or 160 MHz versus a maximum of 40 MHz in the 5 GHz band).

-• Packets contain more data and networks can handle different data streams at once.
+• Packets contain more data and the networks can handle different data streams at once.

 • Improved performance (up to 4x) over the wider range of an entry point.

-• Ability to offload wireless traffic from cellular networks where reception is poor.
+• Ability to download traffic wireless networking cell phones where reception is poor.

 • 256-QAM modulation versus 64-QAM of the previous ones.